 Is there anything else I should do about reflux?

-For most babies, you don't have to do anything about reflux.
-It's a natural process which will get better by itself.
+For most pēpi, you don't have to do anything about reflux.
+It's a natural process that will get better by itself.

 Changing formulas won't help the reflux and neither will changing from breastfeeding to bottle feeding.

-• there are any changes in your baby you're not sure about
+- there are changes in your baby that you are not sure about

 Reflux won't normally cause other problems.

-In a very small number of babies, reflux can lead to problems.
+In a very small number of pēpi, reflux can lead to medical problems.
 In this case, your baby might have gastro-oesophageal reflux disease (GORD).

 A baby with GORD may have:

-If you're worried about any of these signs please contact your healthcare provider.
+If you are worried about any of these signs, see your healthcare provider.
 They will discuss with you whether your baby needs any tests or treatments.

 Guidelines and clinical resources